Cho-SangHyun/Cho-SangHyun/README.md

 # Hi there 👋
-I`m Cho Sanghyun who want to be engineer, not just an developer
+I`m Cho Sanghyun who want to be an engineer, not just a developer

 ## I`m currently ...